This article is part of our Business Startup Guide, a curated list of our articles that will get you up and running in no time!

 For more on small business financials, check out these resources:

 - The Key Elements of the Financial Plan

 Do you have more questions about balance sheets?
-Let me know in the comments below!
+Let us know on Twitter @Bplans!